hazemtarekelaswad/Twitter-Clone/README.md

 > *Notice that "Twitter Clone" has not been released yet.*

-> *Please, have check out the collaborators and contributers sections to get to know these awesome people who helped developing this app.*
+> *Please, check out the collaborators and contributers sections to get to know these awesome people who helped developing this app.*